magesh-technovator/awesome-ai-applications/README.md

 * Business intelligence
 * Data Science, and AI tools as a service: Analytics and AutoML tools
 * AI service providers: Service-based companies that are mainly focused on Analytics and AI business use cases.

-To Summarize, we have explored,
-* Big picture of AI 👽
-* Business agnostic use cases of AI that are transforming every business
-* AI-first companies that are impacting the day-to-day lives of every individual
-* Business-specific use cases of AI and how it helps businesses move from survival to thriving in the new economy.

 Happy Learning…!